Research activities in the speech therapy group of a kindergarten

 22. Zhukova N.S.
 Deviations in the development of children's speech: M, 2004.

 23. Zhurova L.E., Elkonin D.B.
-To the question of the formation of phonemic perception in preschool children.
-Moscow: Education, 1963.
+On the issue of the formation of phonemic perception in preschool children.
+M.: Education, 1963.

 24. Zalevskaya A.A.
-Questions of the organization of the human lexicon in linguistic and psycholinguistic research. - Kalinin, 2004.
+Issues of organization of the human lexicon in linguistic and psycholinguistic research. – Kalinin, 2004.

 25. Zeeman M. Speech disorders in childhood. - M.: Astrel, 2002

 26. Zikeev A.T.
-The main corrective directions of work on the development of speech of students of the second stage of education with limited speech capabilities. // Defectology, 2007, No. 5.
+The main correctional directions of work on the development of speech of students of the second stage of education with limited speech abilities. // Defectology, 2007, No. 5.

 29. Koltsova M.M.
-Motor activity and development of the child's brain functions (the role of the motor analyzer in the formation of higher nervous activity). - M., 2003.
+Motor activity and development of child brain functions (the role of the motor analyzer in the formation of higher nervous activity). – M., 2003.

 30. Karelina I.B.
 Differential diagnosis of erased forms of dysarthria and complex dyslalia // Defectology. – 2006. - No. 5–S. 10-14